nypl-spacetime/map-vectorizer/README.md

 ## Other scripts

-*calculate_centroids.py* for adding `CentroidX` and `CentroidY` float attributes to a shapefile/GeoJSON.

-Usage: `python calculate_centroids.py geojson input.json output.json`

-*consolidator.py* for consolidating multiple outputs of a `vectorize_map.py` process into a single shapefile/GeoJSON.
+*bin/consolidator.py* for consolidating multiple outputs of a `vectorize_map.py` process into a single shapefile/GeoJSON.
 For example, when you run `vectorize_map.py` on a folder full of GeoTIFFs and then need to group all the individual folder outputs into a master file.

-Usage: `python consolidator.py path/to/folder` (no trailing slash)
+Usage: `./bin/consolidator.py path/to/folder` (no trailing slash)

 ## Acknowledgements